charliemeyer2000/nvim/README.md

 ## Terminal

 Use cmd + t to toggle the terminal.
-It is the vim terminal so it takes a sec to boot up.
+It is the vim terminal so it takes a sec to boot up. if you need more terminals, you should be using tmux to manage multiple terminals to run shit.